Skip to content

 Do you need life insurance with an interest-only mortgage?

-Life insurance comes into play by ensuring that this debt does not become a burden to your loved ones.
+Life insurance will ensure this debt does not become a burden to your loved ones.
 The policy can pay off the outstanding mortgage balance, providing relief during a difficult time.

 Do I need life insurance if I don’t have a mortgage?